chrisseaton/chrisseaton.github.io/katahdin/index.md

 date: 2007
 image: katahdin.png
 image_alt: Katahdin
-copyright: Copyright © 2007-2012 Chris Seaton
+copyright: Copyright © 2007-2012 Chris Seaton.
 ---

 Katahdin is a programming language where the syntax and semantics are mutable at